Updated: January 10, 2023

 In some states, if one owner dies leaving a single owner, creditors can then seek to collect debts from the remaining owner.

-The Right of Survivorship can be forfeited if a judge deems that someone was made a joint tenant with the intent of avoiding probate, so it is best to only create one if the property is acquired together.
-This also prevents you giving away half of any interest in your individual property.
+The Right of Survivorship can be forfeited if a judge deems that someone was made a joint tenant with the intent of avoiding probate, so it is best to only create one if the property/asset is acquired together.
+This also prevents you giving away half of any interest in your individual property/assets.

-Tenancy in common may be the default property ownership for married couples in some states.
+Tenancy in common only applies to property.
+It may be the default property ownership for married couples in some states.

 Like other joint ownerships, you and your co-tenant in common: